Sabourifar/Windows-Utilities/README.md

 This repository contains three Windows Batch utilities developed by Sabourifar:

-- **DFStartup.bat** – Disables Windows Fast Startup for true cold boots.
+- **DFStartup** – Disables Windows Fast Startup for true cold boots.
-- **DNSConfig.bat** – Comprehensive DNS management tool with provider selection and latency testing.
+- **DNSConfig** – Comprehensive DNS management tool with provider selection and latency testing.
-- **PWGenerator.bat** – Secure password generator with optional saving of login credentials.
+- **PWGenerator** – Secure password generator with optional saving of login credentials.

 All scripts are self-contained and use only built-in Windows features.

 ---

-## DFStartup.bat
+## DFStartup

 ### Purpose
 Disables Windows Fast Startup (Hybrid Boot) by modifying the relevant registry key, enabling full hardware resets on shutdown.